 Human Connections

 Decades ago, this exotic species was introduced widely in the United States to provide hay, improve pastures, stop soil erosion, and supply food and cover for wildlife.
-Unfortunately, it has proven to be an aggressive, invasive weed that is extremely difficult to control, escapes cultivation, and outcompetes native plants.
+Following the catastrophic Dust Bowl of the 1930s, it seemed any plant that spread rapidly and "held the soil" was a good idea.
+Unfortunately, this species has proven to be an aggressive, invasive weed that is extremely difficult to control, escapes cultivation, and outcompetes native plants.

 To control sericea lespedeza, early detection is key: you can pull or spray it.
 If it's established, an integrated approach is best, mowing, burning, and/or spraying, most likely over several seasons.